The Domain of Definition of the L\'evy White Noise: Introduction

-\begin{itemize} \item The connection of the L\'evy white noise in $\D'(\R^d)$ with the theory of independently scattered random measures investigated by B.S.
+The primary contributions of this paper are as follows.
+We connect the definition of a L\'evy white noise as a generalized random process in $\D'(\R^d)$ with the theory of independently scattered random measures investigated by B.S.
 Rajput and J. Rosinski \cite{Rajput1989spectral}.
-We rely on the work of those authors to identify in full generality the domain of definition of the L\'evy white noise, along with the domain of definition with finite $p$-th moment (Section \ref{sec:domain}). \item The interpretation of this identification in terms of stochastic integration (Section \ref{sec:integral}).
-We show that there exists an integral representation for functions that are part of the domain of definition, and that, in general, this representation strictly includes the usual space of It\^o-integrable functions associated to a L\'evy white noise. \item The specification of practical criteria for the identification of the domain of definition of large classes of L\'evy white noise (Section \ref{sec:criteria}).
-This includes Gaussian, S$\alpha$S, Laplace, and compound Poisson white noise. \item The application of our results for solving non-Gaussian linear stochastic partial differential equations (Section \ref{sec:application}). \end{itemize}
+We rely on the work of those authors to identify in full generality the domain of definition of the L\'evy white noise, along with the domain of definition with finite $p$-th moment (Section \ref{sec:domain}).